 Apeirophobia—the fear of the infinite or eternal—might seem ridiculous at first.
 After all, from antiquity onwards, human societies are rife with tales of people searching for eternal life.
 These stories, however, always contain an undercurrent of the terror that immortality could hold.
 The dead that Ishtar, the Babylonian goddess of fertility, threatened to release from the underworld were hungry not for brains, but just for a good meal: the menace was that they would compete with the living, not eat them.
 The great beyond was not, it seems, a place for destination dining; far from the ending of awareness, death meant a meagre and unhappy eternal existence—like a long haul flight on Spirit Airlines.

-You can deal with commuting to work or making your kids’ lunch today, and probably tomorrow, but forever?
 The Greeks, too, knew that forever was a mighty long time.
 For them, eternal life was an opportunity for Olympic-level sadism.
 Sisyphus, Tantalus, the poor Danaids—who only wanted to not marry their cousins, for the gods’ sakes—Greek punishment was meant to torture not simply with pain and hunger and relentless chores but specifically with their endless repetition.
 It’s just a grander version of our own quotidian nightmare: you can deal with commuting to work, or grading papers, or making your kids’ lunch today, and probably tomorrow, but forever?

 And that is the torture of the apeirophobe: unbearable time, day in, day out, spinning into a future the length of which we cannot even conceive.
 In an interview, Richard Dawkins said it as clearly as can be: “our brains aren’t built to cope with [the eternal].”
 The mere thought of it leads to an existential despair that one can trace through Dante and Kafka to its even more frightening modern incarnations.